This is a rush transcript of "Special Report With Brit Hume" from July 26, 2007. This copy may not be in its final form and may be updated.

 Got to take a break here to pay our bills and update the other headlines.
 When we come back, wait until you hear how Senator Patrick Leahy defines an activist Supreme Court.
 That is coming up next on the Grapevine.

-SHAWN: The United Nations embracing a group accused to ties to al- Queda?
+al- Queda?
 A FOX News investigation of NGOs, the nongovernmental organizations that are accredited by the U.N., has prompted a review of one of them, a charity based in Saudi Arabia.

 The IIRO, the International Islamic Relief Organization, spends millions on humanitarian issues.
 But the U.S. Treasury Department has placed two of its braches on its terrorism sanction list for "facilitating fundraising for al-Queda and affiliated terrorist groups."